mcrumm/phoenix_profiler/README.md

 To start using the profiler, you will need the following steps:

 1. Add the `phoenix_profiler` dependency
-2. Define a profiler on your supervision tree
+2. Define a profiler server on your supervision tree
-3. Enable the profiler on your Endpoint config
+3. Enable your profiler on your Endpoint config
 4. Configure LiveView
 5. Use `PhoenixProfiler` on your Endpoint module
 6. Mount the profiler on your LiveViews